12 dead in Alabama due to Claudette, including 10 children

 Flash flood watches were posted Sunday for northern Georgia, most of South Carolina, the North Carolina coast, parts of southeast Alabama and the Florida Panhandle.
 A tropical storm warning was in effect in North Carolina from the Little River Inlet to the town of Duck on the Outer Banks.
 A tropical storm watch was issued from South Santee River, South Carolina, to the Little River Inlet, forecasters said.

+WBRC-TV reported that search efforts were also under way for a man believed to have fallen into the water during flash flooding in Birmingham.
+Crews were using boats to search Pebble Creek.

-The eight children killed in the van were returning to a youth ranch operated by the Alabama Sheriffs Association near Camp Hill, northeast of Montgomery, from a week at the beach in Gulf Shores, youth ranches CEO Michael Smith told The Associated Press.
+The eight children killed in the van were returning to a youth ranch near Camp Hill, northeast of Montgomery, from a week at the beach in Gulf Shores, youth ranches CEO Michael Smith told The Associated Press.
 The van caught fire after the wreck.
-Candice Gulley, the director of the Tallapoosa County ranch, was rescued and was hospitalized in Montgomery, Smith said.
-Her condition wasn’t immediately available.
-At least one of the dead was Gulley’s child, Smith said.
+Candice Gulley, the director of the Tallapoosa County ranch, was pulled from the flames and remained hospitalized in Montgomery in serious but stable condition.
+“She’s going to survive her physical injuries,” Smith said.

+Two of the dead in the van were Gulley’s children, ages 4 and 16.
+Four others were ranch residents and two were guests, Smith said.

-“This is the worst tragedy I’ve been a part of in my life,” said Smith, who was driving Sunday to Camp Hill to talk to the remaining residents, who had returned from Gulf Shores in a separate van and did not see the wreck.
+“This is the worst tragedy I’ve been a part of in my life,” said Smith, who drove Sunday to the ranch to talk to the remaining residents, who had returned from Gulf Shores in a separate van and did not see the wreck.

 “Words cannot explain what I saw,” Smith said of the accident site, which he visited Saturday.
 “We love these girls like they’re our own children.”